-Some examples of sore throat medication are Ibuprofen, Amoxicillin, and Nimesulide, which may be prescribed by your doctor to fight sore throat and fever.
+Some examples of sore throat medication are Ibuprofen, Amoxicillin, and Nimesulide, which may be prescribed by your doctor to fight sore throat and fever that may emerge.

 These medications can sometimes be bought without a prescription, but self-medication is discouraged because it can be harmful to your health.
 In addition, taking the wrong medication can aggravate the infection, worsening the symptoms.
 You should be aware that every medication has side effects and therefore should only be used with the knowledge of a doctor.

-Homemade remedies such as gargling warm water with salt, and eucalyptus honey teas generally help relieve symptoms without any side effects.
-See other examples of sore throat remedies.
+Home remedies like gargling warm salt water and eucalyptus teas sweetened with honey can often help relieve symptoms without side effects.
+See other examples of home remedies for sore throat.

 What to take if you have a sore throat